 The listing does a few things.
-First, it opens the workbook for reading (open_workbook('FTSE_1984_2012.xls')), then it gets the sheet names (wb.sheet_names()) and opens a sheet (wb.sheet_by_name(sheetNames[0])).
+First, it opens the workbook for reading (open_workbook), then it gets the sheet names (wb.sheet_names()) and opens a sheet (wb.sheet_by_name using the first sheet name in the file, sheetNames[0]).
 From the sheet, it gets the number of rows (sheet.nrows), and fills a list with the values, row-by-row.
 Once the data has been read-in, the final block fills an array with the opening prices.
-This is substantially more complicated than importing from a CSV file, although reading Excel files is useful for automated work (e.g., you have no choice but to import from an Excel file since it is produced by some other software).
+This is substantially more complicated than importing from a CSV file, although reading Excel files is useful for automated work (e.g. you have no choice but to import from an Excel file since it is produced by some other software).